eth-cscs/SummerUniversity2022/node_level_performance/SpMV/README.md

   - `-s <S>` specify sorting range sigma for SELL-C-sigma
   - `-dp` use double precision
   - `-sp` use single precision
-  - `-no-verify` do not run result verfication
+  - `-no-verify` do not run result verification

 ## Testing
 + Example